Heartburn, a form of uncomfortable indigestion, affects millions of people every day, yet is largely preventable and treatable.

 - Eating too much at one time

-- The “gut-brain connection” and the effects of high stress levels
+- The “brain-body connection” and the effects of high stress levels

 - Taking certain medications

 Many people eat their biggest, heaviest meal at night, which is why heartburn is most common before bedtime.
-Overeating at dinner time (or after) is usually a habit that forms when you don’t consume enough food during the day.
-Nighttime overeating (or really, overeating any time of day) can lead to weight gain that is linked to higher rates of heartburn.
-For example, a 2006 study published in The New England Journal of Medicine found that obesity likely causes heartburn due to many factors, including an increase in intra-abdominal pressure, a greater association of hiatal hernia and hormonal factors.
+Nighttime overeating may also lead to weight gain that is linked to higher rates of heartburn.
+For example, a study published in The New England Journal of Medicine found that obesity likely causes heartburn due to many factors, including an increase in intra-abdominal pressure, a greater association of hiatal hernia and hormonal factors.

 To avoid weight gain and overeating at dinner or afterward, try spacing out your food intake throughout the day more.
-Make sure to have a filling breakfast and lunch, even a satisfying healthy snack in between lunch and dinner.
 If you’re the type of person that usually eats two to three bigger meals a day, try shifting to a schedule of eating four to six smaller meals and front-loading your calorie intake toward the earlier part of the day.